Description

 PAT: (approaching) Still digging the carrots, Tony?

-This might be necessary if one or more of these contradict what the character says.
+DESCRIPTION + CONTRADICTION of what the character says.
 Kind words, for example, hiding suspicion, or politeness masking fear.
-This psychological complication can be observed often in TV thrillers and police interrogation scenes, where there lurk hidden motives.
+Often in TV thrillers and police interrogation scenes, where hidden motives lurk.
+DESCRIPTION cuts through to the listener and opens out the psychological contradiction.

 Description is a term invented by Alan Beck - and is not established as a term in professional radio drama production.